metomi/rose/sphinx/user-guide/configuration-metadata.rst

 fail-if, warn-if
   Specify a logical expression using the Rose mini-language to validate the value of the current setting with respect to other settings.
-If the logical expression evaluates to true in a fail-if metadata, the system will consider the setting in error.
-On the other hand, in a warn-if metadata, the system will only issue a warning.
+If the logical expression evaluates to true in a ``fail-if`` metadata, the system will consider the setting in error.
+On the other hand, in a ``warn-if`` metadata, the system will only issue a warning.
 The logical expression uses a Python-like syntax (documented fully in the appendix).
-It can reference the value of the current setting with the this variable and the value of other settings with their IDs.
+It can reference the value of the current setting with the ``this`` variable and the value of other settings with their IDs.
 E.g.:

   .. code-block:: rose

      [namelist:test=my_test_var]
      fail-if=this < namelist:test=control_lt_var;

-  means that an error will be flagged if the numeric value of my_test_var is less than the numeric value of control_lt_var.
+  means that an error will be flagged if the numeric value of ``my_test_var`` is less than the numeric value of ``control_lt_var``.

   .. code-block:: rose